hapi-server/data-specification/README.md

 Note that there is an OK status to indicate that the request was properly fulfilled, but that no data was found.
 This can be very useful feedback to clients and users, who may otherwise suspect server problems if no data is returned.

 For the ```data``` endpoint, it is possible for clients to request data with no JSON header.
-In this case, the HTTP status is the only place to determine the server state.
+In this case, the HTTP status is the only place to determine the response status.

 ## HAPI Client Error Handling